dgamboa/writing-stage/wallet-tutorial-text.md

 ---

+Run and open the app in your browser at [http://localhost:3000](http://localhost:3000).
+You'll notice the frontend offers the user the option to create a new wallet or import an existing wallet.

+Clicking on **Create New Wallet** routes the user to a `/generate` page signaling to our user that by clicking **Generate**, the app will generate a key phrase and thus create a new wallet.
+But when we click **Generate**, we're routed to a `/phrase` page with an empty phrase container.

 ### Implementation

+For the app to work, we need to implement a function that generates a phrase and uses it to create a wallet when the `/phrase` page renders.
+In your editor, navigate to `pages/phrase.tsx`.

 In order to generate the phrase, we need to leverage an external library that satisfies the [BIP39 specification](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), which set the standard for generating phrases for deterministic keys.